petershin/liferay-learn/docs/commerce/latest/en/inventory-management/low-stock-action.md

 # Low Stock Action

-Low stock actions are actions performed when the product inventory falls below a specific threshold.
+Low stock actions are performed when the product inventory falls below a specific threshold.
 There's one low stock action available out-of-the-box (*Set as Unpublished*), that removes the product from the store when its inventory falls below the threshold.
 You can also create custom low stock actions.
 See [Implementing a Custom Low Stock Activity](../developer-guide/managing-inventory/implementing-a-custom-low-stock-activity.md) for more information.

 To set up a low stock action for a product: